Daniel Boone: Early life

 Boone was born on October 22, 1734 ("New Style" November 2), the sixth of eleven children in a family of Quakers.
-His father, Squire Boone (1696–1765), immigrated to colonial Pennsylvania from the small town of Bradninch, England, sometime around 1712.
-Squire, a weaver and blacksmith, married Sarah Morgan (1700–1777), whose family were Quakers from Wales.
-In 1731, the Boones built a one-room log cabin in the Oley Valley in what is now Berks County, Pennsylvania, near present Reading, where Daniel was born.
+His father, Squire Boone, immigrated to colonial Pennsylvania from the small town of Bradninch in the county of Devon, England, sometime around 1712.
+Squire, a weaver and blacksmith, married Sarah Morgan, whose family were Quakers from Wales.
+In 1731, the Boones built a one-room log cabin in the Oley Valley in what is now Berks County, Pennsylvania, near present-day Reading, where Daniel was born.

-Boone spent his early years on the Pennsylvania frontier, often interacting with American Indians.
-Boone learned to hunt from local settlers and Indians; by the age of fifteen, he had a reputation as one of the region’s best hunters.
+Boone spent his early years on the Pennsylvania frontier, often interacting with Native Americans.
+Boone learned to hunt from local settlers and Native Americans; by the age of fifteen, he had a reputation as one of the region's best hunters.
 Many stories about Boone emphasize his hunting skills.
 In one tale, the young Boone was hunting in the woods with some other boys when the howl of a panther scattered all but Boone.
 He calmly cocked his rifle and shot the panther through the heart just as it leaped at him.
-The story may be a folktale, one of many that became part of Boone’s popular image.
+The story may be a folktale, one of many that became part of Boone's popular image.

 In Boone's youth, his family became a source of controversy in the local Quaker community.
 In 1742, Boone's parents were compelled to publicly apologize after their eldest child Sarah married a "worldling", or non-Quaker, while she was visibly pregnant.
 When Boone's oldest brother Israel also married a "worldling" in 1747, Squire Boone stood by his son and was therefore expelled from the Quakers, although his wife continued to attend monthly meetings with her children.
 Perhaps as a result of this controversy, in 1750 Squire sold his land and moved the family to North Carolina.
 Daniel Boone did not attend church again, although he always considered himself a Christian and had all of his children baptized.
 The Boones eventually settled on the Yadkin River, in what is now Davie County, North Carolina, about two miles (3 km) west of Mocksville.

-Boone received little formal education, since he preferred to spend his time hunting, apparently with his parents’ blessing.
+Boone received little formal education, since he preferred to spend his time hunting, apparently with his parents' blessing.
 According to a family tradition, when a schoolteacher expressed concern over Boone's education, Boone's father said, "Let the girls do the spelling and Dan will do the shooting."
 Boone was tutored by family members, though his spelling remained unorthodox.
 Historian John Mack Faragher cautions that the folk image of Boone as semiliterate is misleading, arguing that Boone "acquired a level of literacy that was the equal of most men of his times."
 Boone regularly took reading material with him on his hunting expeditions—the Bible and Gulliver's Travels were favorites.
 He was often the only literate person in groups of frontiersmen, and would sometimes entertain his hunting companions by reading to them around the campfire.